ovnicraft/provisioning/README.rst

 Is this useful?
 Need more more use cases covered?
 Please let us know your detailed opinion.

-Technology used and why:
+**Technology used and why:**

-- VM, because of it's convenience and repeatability - industry standard
+- **VM**, because of it's convenience and repeatability - industry standard
-- Vagrant, because of it's convenience, it's live VM sharing function - developers can live-share with non-tech experts)
+- **Vagrant**, because of it's convenience, it's live VM sharing function - developers can live-share with non-tech experts)
-- Ansible, because of it's simplicity and readybility - potentially capturing the knowledge of the many and stimulating contribution
+- **Ansible**, because of it's simplicity and readybility - potentially capturing the knowledge of the many and stimulating contribution